aldebaran/libqi/doc/std/code.rst

 Members
 -------

-- members should be prefixed by an underscore
+- Private members names should be prefixed with underscores.